 Are you planning your South Korea travels and wondering where to stay in Busan?
 You’ve come to the right place!

-After living in the country for over a year and visiting Busan on numerous occasions, I sussed out the best areas and have shared the inside scoop in this Busan accommodation guide which includes the best neighborhoods and top hotels in the city.
+After living in the country for over a year and visiting the city on numerous occasions, I’ve shared the inside scoop in this Busan accommodation guide which includes the top neighborhoods and best hotels in Busan.

-Busan is a holiday hotspot for families, couples, backpackers, and adventurers looking to catch a glimpse of Korean life.
-From culture to cuisine, beach hopping to coastal hiking, Busan has a bit of something for everyone.
+From culture to cuisine, beach hopping to coastal hiking, Busan has something for everyone.

 In this guide, I’ve broken down the 4 main areas and highlighted the best places to stay as well as the top attractions in each of them.